MalekItani/CUDA-OMR/README.md

 # This is a CUDA Accelerated Optical Music Recognition system, a course project for EECE 696 (Applied Parallel Programming)

 This repository contains three main files.
 The python file was used for prototyping.
-Then, the Python code was re-writter in C++, and then parts of the code were accelerated using the CUDA API.
+Then, the Python code was re-written in C++, and then parts of the code were accelerated using the CUDA API.
+The CPU implementation is found in main.cpp and the CUDA implementation in main.cu.

 The tests folder contains a class to play output files using the mingus library (work in progress).